-If not, calm down and realize that you have 1 room to cover.
+If not, calm down and realize that you only have 1 room to cover.

 Don’t flip the room upside down looking for your chinchilla.

-You don’t want to scare them any further, and chinchillas do get scared easily.
+You don’t want to scare it any further.
+And chinchillas do get scared easily.

-Try tapping on the top of the dust bath to make an audible noise they can hear and listen and see if you can hear them scurrying in their hiding spot or coming out.
+Try tapping on the top of the dust bath to make an audible noise your pet can hear.
+Listen and see if you can hear it scurrying in its hiding spot, or even coming out.

 Still… don’t flip the room upside down.

-Simply see if you can some movement or get them to come to you.
+Simply see if you can detect some movement, or get them to come to you.